 The school day begins at 11.00 on Mondays and 08.50 from Tuesday to Friday.
-There is a 15 minute assembly each morning and, four times a week, students have 30 minutes of Literacy, Language and Numeracy with their Learning Group Leader, in addition to their usual Maths and English lessons throughout the week.
+There is a 15-minute assembly each morning and, three times a week, students have 30 minutes of Literacy, Language and Numeracy with their Learning Group Leader, in addition to their usual Maths and English lessons throughout the week.
 Lessons last around 45 minutes each.

 The Governors' Policy on Religious Education is in line with current government guidelines.
 It is an element of the common curriculum and aims to provide opportunities to explore and share beliefs and stimulate growth and reflection.
 The School is not affiliated to a particular religion.
 A daily assembly provides opportunities for reflection and spiritual awareness.